Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Results

-The slope of the straight part of the CPRs decreases with~$B_\parallel$, reflecting the increased sweetspot inductance (the flux sweetspot corresponds to the point of maximum slope on the CPR).
+Figure~\subref{fig:cpr-response}{d} shows the CPRs resulting from the fit, which clearly reveal the field-induced diode effect, both in the corresponding Josephson inductance (inverse CPR slope) and in the critical currents.
+The slope of the straight part of the CPRs decreases with~$B_\parallel$, reflecting the increased sweetspot inductance (point of maximum slope on each CPR).
 Notably, the point of maximum slope is not at $\delta_{\mathrm c} = 0$ anymore for $B_\parallel \neq 0$, but shifts to negative phases and currents, which is also visible in the sweetspot not being located at $\Phi_{\mathrm b} = n \Phi_0$ for $B_\parallel > 0$ in Fig.~\subref{fig:field-response}{a}.
 Furthermore, a clear asymmetry between the critical currents in positive and negative direction develops with increasing~$B_\parallel$.
-The negative critical current~$I_0^-$ increases at first, before it starts to gently decline again to a value slightly smaller than the one at $B_\parallel = 0$.
+The magnitude of the negative critical current~$I_0^-$ increases at first, before it starts to gently decline again to a value slightly smaller than the one at $B_\parallel = 0$.
 The positive critical current~$I_0^+$ on the other hand immediately and monotonically decreases with the application of~$B_\parallel$, and so does the critical phase.
-At the highest fields, we get $\abs{I_0^- / I_0^+} \sim 3$; the exact values are hard to determine, though, since our numerical algorithm is not able to provide the CPR for all phases, cf.~Methods Sec.~\ref{sec:meth-cpr-implementation} and Supplementary Note~\ref{sec:suppl-cpr-parameters}.
+At the highest fields, we get $\abs{I_0^- / I_0^+} \sim 3$; the exact values are hard to determine, since our numerical algorithm is not able to provide the CPR for all phases, cf.~Appendix~\ref{sec:meth-cpr-implementation} and Supplemental Note~\ref{sec:suppl-cpr-parameters}~\cite{suppl-note}.